kragorg/dng/chapters/2025-06-22 — Dungeons and Gardens.md

 imbuing him with a quiet moment of clarity.
 She then melts
-into the shadows of a nearby outcropping, her lithe form disappearing against the grey stone.
+into the shadows of a nearby outcropping, her lithe form disappearing against the gray stone.

 Scarlet, her own connection to the natural world immediate, releases Sparky to scout.